Sun Chengzong -- The Last Exceptional Commander of the Ming Dynasty in the History of China

 General Yuan claimed that he and his army would keep fighting until the last person.

 As soon as Sun Chengzong left, Manchu’s lord, a talented marshal who used to led 40,000 cavalrymen defeated Ming’s 120,000 soldiers before, immediately occupied strongholds and cities that Sun built before, and tried to march southward.

 This time, the lord led 60,000 of his main forces, trying to attack General Yuan’s isolated city with only 10,000 soldiers inside.

-After intense battles, the lord with exceptional military skills, however, ended up with big failure; he himself was injured in this battle and soon passed away.
+After intense battles, the lord with exceptional military skills, however, ended up with big failure; he was injured in this battle and soon passed away.

-Then General Yuan got promoted and reestablished Sun Chengzong’s Line of Defense; he led his army kept winning and expanding, while Manchu army encountered huge losses.
+Then General Yuan got promoted and reestablished Sun Chengzong’s Line of Defense; he led his army kept winning and expanding, while the Manchu army encountered huge losses.

 Soon, however, the Eunuch Wei forced General Yuan to resign, because Yuan was also considered as his political enemy.